Course Outline

 - Introduction

-- Virtual Function
+- Virtual Functions

-- Virtual Destructor
+- Virtual Destructors

-- Runtime Type Information, RTTI
+- Runtime Type Information (RTTI)

-- Performance
+- Performance Considerations

 - Templates